Federal Student Aid Updates

 Definition of Professional Students

-The federal government did not previously have a formal definition for “professional students” for loan purposes.
-The following degree programs at the University of Nebraska-Lincoln are now identified as professional programs for financial aid purposes and therefore eligible for the higher annual and aggregate loan limits (additional clarification may be provided through final federal regulations and programs may be added once those final rules and clarifications are published):
+The federal government did not previously have a formal definition for “professional students” for federal student loan purposes.
+The following degree programs at the University of Nebraska-Lincoln are identified as professional programs for financial aid purposes and therefore eligible for the higher annual and aggregate loan limits:

 • Law (J.D.)